gertjaap/p2pool-go/README.md

 Currently the following things are planned/completed:

 - [X] Allow connecting to p2pool nodes (wire protocol implementation)
-- [ ] Address manager for managing connections to other peers
+- [X] Peermanager for managing connections to other peers
-- [ ] Retrieving the sharechain from other peers
+- [X] Retrieving the sharechain from other peers
+- [X] Building the sharechain
 - [ ] Validating the sharechain
 - [ ] Connecting to a fullnode over RPC
 - [ ] Retrieve block template from fullnode